ba0hai/cs6210-notes/Notes/Lesson 2 - OS Structures/2b - The SPIN Approach.md

 It provided kernel mechanisms for resource allocations.

 It had capability-based resource access.
 - Capability has a special connotation in operating systems.
-It refers to an entity that can be passed from one tot he other.
+It refers to an entity that can be passed from one to the other.
 Cannot be forged, can be verified--all of the things that you want in order to make sure that system integrity is not compromised.
 Capability captures these notions.
 - Capability was a heavyweight mechanism in terms of implementing it efficiently in an operating system.

-Resource managers were built as course-grained objects to reduce border-crossing.
+**Resource managers** were built as **course-grained objects** to reduce border-crossing.
 - Border-crossing in the Hydra system meant that you have to pass capability from one object to another, and validate capability for entering a particular, etc.
 - For that reason, Hydra used coarse-grained objects to implement resource managers.
 That way, it can reduce border-crossing overhead.
 - This limits opportunities for customization and extensibility.